llms.txt: The Missing File for AI Discovery, Attribution, and Authority

 Does it affect SEO rankings?

-Can llm.txt prevent data scraping or training?
+Can llms.txt prevent data scraping or training?

 No. It’s an advisory and transparency file, not a security mechanism.
 For content protection, use robots.txt and platform-specific opt-out headers.